njker666/Project/memory-bank/progress.md

 - Consider adding more advanced UI features like:
   - Damage indicator for the vehicle
   - Lap timer or mission objectives
-  - Minimap enhancements to show other players or traffic
+  - Additional minimap enhancements to show other players or traffic

 ### Architecture Notes:
 - The HUD system follows a modular design with clear separation of concerns: